writemorecode/thesis/chapters/related_work.typ

 In 2018, Lei et al. @liu_li_li_2018 presented, analyzed, and benchmarked a randomized approximation algorithm for solving the minimal cost job-server configuration problem.

+== Bin-packing

+In 1972, Gary, Graham, and Ullman analyzed the worst-case performance of heuristics-based methods for bin-packing @garey_worst_mem_alloc.
+The authors viewed these algorithms from a more practical point of view, as algorithms for memory allocation.

+David Johnson was first to study approximation algorithms for the bin-packing problem, in his 1973 Ph.D. thesis @johnson_1973_phd.
+He presented bounds for both the First-Fit and Best-fit algorithms.

+In 1976, Gary, Graham Johnson, and Yao studied bin-packing applied to the problem of job scheduling with precedence constraints @Garey1976ResourceCS.
+With precedence constraints, certain jobs may need to be scheduled before others.

+In 2004, Chekuri and Khanna studied approximation algorithms for multidimensional versions of classic packing problems, including the bin-packing problem @chekuri_multidim_packing.

+== Research gap

 Previous work in this area have focused on solving job scheduling problems where the collection of available machines were given as an input.
 This is not the case for the problem we aim to solve with this research.
 For our problem, the collection of available machines is a decision variable and not a given problem input.